dscho/xkcd/content/comics/2013-8-23-columbus.md

 [Megan walks in holding a hand palm up.
 White Hat partly lifts his arm closest to her.
 The children between them turn their heads towards her.
 The boy leans back on one hand.]

-Megan: So he took his ships and sailed west—
+White Hat: So he took his ships and sailed west—

 Megan: —in a line tangent to the surface.
 The sea fell away, and he landed in *Valinor.*